 16. Will I miss much time from work because I have to appear in court on my DUI matter?

-A DUI is usually classified as a misdemeanor, The use a Penal Code 977, which is a Waiver of Personal Presence may be invoked thereby allowing Gregory A. Lee, APLC to appear in court on your behalf without you having to be present.
+A DUI is usually classified as a misdemeanor, The use a Penal Code 977, which is a Waiver of Personal Presence may be invoked thereby allowing Michael D. Heller, APLC to appear in court on your behalf without you having to be present.
 Therefore you will not have to miss work or sometimes more importantly embarrassingly be recognized in court.